Rosharon, Texas: Demographics

+Rosharon first appeared as a census designated place in the 2010 U.S. census.

 Cambodians

 In 1985 Yani Rose Keo, a Cambodian American, established a farm in an area called "Little Cambodia", in Brazoria County, near Rosharon.
 Terrence McCoy of the Houston Press stated that there were "perhaps" 90 families of Cambodian origin living there.
 In the 2000s (decade) the farmers got into a dispute with the Texas Parks and Wildlife Department (TPWD) over the farming of water spinach, which the TPWD classified as “Harmful or Potentially Harmful to Exotic Fish, Shellfish and Aquatic Plants.”
 Ultimately the TPWD allowed the farming of water spinach.
 "Little Cambodia" sustained damage during Hurricane Ike in 2008, and in Hurricane Harvey in 2017.
+As of 2015, 77583, the ZIP code of Rosharon, Texas, has the highest concentration of Cambodian Americans in the Greater Houston area.

 Economy

 There are four Texas Department of Criminal Justice (TDCJ) prison units near Rosharon.
 Ramsey (formerly Ramsey I), Stringfellow (formerly Ramsey III), and Terrell (formerly Ramsey II) are all co-located.
 In addition Darrington Unit is near Rosharon.
 The Handbook of Texas stated that the prison authority employees and their family members "added considerably to [Rosharon's] economy."

 A Schlumberger product center is located in Rosharon.

-Rosharon is the current home of Skydive Spaceland Houston, a major skydiving center with a dedicated airstrip and landing area on the northeast corner of FM 521 and FM 1462.
+Rosharon is the current home of Skydive Spaceland Houston, a major skydiving center with a dedicated airstrip and landing area on the northeastern corner of FM 521 and FM 1462.